tongnie/tensorlib/README.md

 imputation with complicated missing patterns' which is published on Transportation Research Part C: Emerging Technologies

 ## Overview
 This project provides some examples about how to use LRTC-TSpN to achieve efficient and accurate missing data imputation for transportation time series data.
 We aim at performing off-line data imputation tasks, with several realistic structural missing patterns.
 Missing data imputation problem is modelled as a low-rank tensor completion problem (low-rank tensor learning).
 The objective is to obtain a fully recovered tensor by minimizing a predefined tensor rank function, given the observations.
 We define a new **truncated tensor Schatten p-norm** to substitute for the traditional tensor nuclear norm.
+We recommend ones to refer to Kolda and Bader’s review [Tensor Decompositions and Applications](https://epubs.siam.org/doi/abs/10.1137/07070111x) for more basics about tensor.

 ## Model description
 We organise the multiple input time series data into a third-order tensor structure of (time intervals × locations × days).
 Schatten p-norm always serves as a better rank surrogate than nuclaer norm, and we can use its nonconvex properity to better approximate tensor rank.